varunsrin/rusty_money/README.md

 ## Usage

 `Money` consists of an amount and a currency.
 The amount is a Decimal type.
-The currency can be anything that implements the `CurrencyType` trait. `IsoCurrency` is provided as an implementation of this trait which represents ISO-417 Currencies, along with all their metadata and formatting styles. `Currency` is also provided implementing this trait which can be used to represent non-ISO currencies.
+The currency can be anything that implements the `FormattableCurrency` trait. `IsoCurrency` is provided as an implementation of this trait which represents ISO-417 Currencies, along with all their metadata and formatting styles. `Currency` is also provided implementing this trait which can be used to represent non-ISO currencies.